denis-stepanov/advent/README.md

 ![Logitech Harmony Hub](https://user-images.githubusercontent.com/22733222/180626764-788fca83-ede6-46e2-9b7c-7db087c13a4b.jpg)

+Unfortunately, since the underlying mechanism is to send commands over IrDA (pretty much like a regular TV remote), it can offer no insight as to the current status of TV.
+So AdVent will assume that TV runs unmuted on startup (which should be fine in most cases) and will act on the basis of this information.

 #### Harmony Setup

 The local API is not enabled by default; you need to activate it in Harmony application as follows: `Menu` > `Harmony Setup` > `Add/Edit Devices & Activities` > `Hub` > `Enable XMPP`.